 - Take the cups.
-If you're looking for something to remember the markets you can take home the glühwein cups (you pay a €2-3 deposit when you buy a drink).
+If you're looking for something to remember the markets you can take home the glühwein cups which have a special design for every market every year (you pay a €2-3 deposit when you buy a drink).

 - Go during the day to shop as its much quieter and then go back at night to enjoy the atmosphere and drinks.

 Christmas markets will never quite replace barbecues in the sun in the lead up to Christmas but they sure make the cold more tolerable and bring a bit of Christmas magic to almost every town in Germany.